New Year's Resolutions. Some people live by them, swearing at the start of each new year that:

 You can’t just write down a goal, walk away, and expect it to magically happen.

 If only it were that easy.
-So with the New Year in mind, let’s walk through exactly how to nail down some awesome CrossFit goals for 2019, and set yourself up to make them happen.
+So, let’s take some time to walk through exactly how to nail down some awesome CrossFit goals, and set yourself up to make them happen.

 Yes, this is contrary to what I just said, but it’s only step 1.
 Don’t just stow those goals away in your head.
 Jot them down in a journal, or better yet on your chalkboard at home or on a sticky note that’s on a mirror.
 Make them visible, so that you see them often, as a reminder of what you’re going after this year.